The Orphan

 The Orphan - As represented by the determined and resilient Sea Turtle

-If you took the path toward the campfire, hoping to find the belonging you seek, then congratulations, you are what is known as the Orphan.
-As represented by the determined and resilient sea turtle, you are driven by a need for belonging, gifted with the resilience needed to find it.
+If you took the path toward the campfire, seeking the belonging you crave, congratulations—you are what’s known as the Orphan.
+Represented by the determined and resilient sea turtle, you are driven by a deep need for connection, gifted with the strength to endure hardship in your search for it.
 But in your journey to find belonging, do not deny others that same gift.

-The life of the Orphan has been romanticized more than any of the other archetypes.
-They are the true underdogs of the world.
-They are the nobodies who rise up and inspire generations to make great change.
-They are the small hands that move the wheels of the world - not because they can, but because they must.
+More than any other archetype, the Orphan’s journey has been romanticized.
+They are the world’s true underdogs—the nobodies who rise, inspiring generations to enact change.
+They are the small hands that turn the great wheels of history, not because they can, but because they must.

-REMEMBER – The great Orphans of the world often find what they’re striving for when they first give it freely to themselves and others.
-In Star Wars: The Last Jedi, Rey, an Orphan, seeks out the guidance and acceptance of Luke Skywalker, someone who belongs to the Magician archetype, but was once of the Orphan.
-His finally helping Rey to find that acceptance and belonging in herself, was what reminded him of how to do so for himself too - giving him the strength to what needed to be done for the good of others.
-Do not be afraid that you’ll never find acceptance or belonging as the Orphan - your path may lead you on strange roads, but no one can belong on a path they did not choose for themselves.
+REMEMBER—The great Orphans of the world often find what they seek when they first give it freely to themselves and others.
+In Star Wars: The Last Jedi, Rey, an Orphan, searches for guidance and acceptance from Luke Skywalker—once an Orphan himself, now a Magician.
+In helping Rey find belonging within herself, Luke rediscovers it within his own heart, giving him the strength to do what must be done for the good of others.
+Do not fear that you will never find your place.
+The Orphan’s journey may take them down strange roads, but no one can truly belong on a path they did not choose for themselves.

 Other Notable Orphans in Fiction: Rey (Star Wars), Simba (The Lion King), Zuko (Avatar: The Last Airbender), Mariana (Mariana the Moon Girl), John Locke (Lost).